Code-Institute-Submissions/bridcourtney-Business-Travel-Guide/README.md

 ## Html

 All the HTML files were tested through W3C Markup Validation Service.
-I used the 'view page source' option, since W3C Markup Validation Service does not recognize Jinja2 templating language.
 I was able to correct all findings.

 ## CSS